 The topography of Millichope park is a continuum of gently changing altitude running down the length of a limestone escarpment characteristic of Shropshire Hills.

-A birdseye view of the wetlands (bottom right) captures the patterns of water and flora in aid of characterising the habitat type.
+A significant SSSI meadow flanks the park from the topside of Baldwyn’s glen; while, bellow it wetland habitat offers clement conditions for water fowl and rich bird life.
+You can read our recent invertebrate survey in full here.
+A birds-eye view of the wetlands (bottom right) captures the patterns of water and flora in aid of characterising the habitat type.